Defamation by competitors

-Our client, let’s call him Jeff Clark, a husband and a father of three children ages 3, 6, and 10, has always loved cars.
+Our client, Jeff Clark (not his real name), a husband and a father of three children ages 3, 6, and 10, has always loved cars.
 He has been fixing them since he was 12, and has worked in local garages around the Manchester area for many years.
 At one point, Jeff wanted to diversify by selling second-hand car parts for desirable and vintage motor vehicles.
 He created a niche for himself dealing in second-hand parts and a few years later he became a major dealer with customers all over the world.
 His business became more and more internet based although he never bothered by that point to invest substantial amount of time and money on a fancy website.

 His hobby turned into his main business in which his wife and two of his sons became partners.
 At one point, Jeff noticed that business was slowing down for no apparent reason.
 Shortly after, he then received a telephone call from one of his main dealers, who told him about a number of allegations which had been made against Jeff and his company over the internet.
 Jeff was not aware of this before, and to his horror, he soon discovered that he was described on the internet as a thief, a crook, and a fraud.
 When business was thriving, Jeff did not give much attention to his business’ online reputation.
 He had never done much to promote his business reputation online and had never participated in internet forums or in written blogs.
 But now, when it has all gone quiet, he had no choice but to give this part of this business marketing all the attention that was needed, otherwise there would be no business left for him.

-If could be shocking to one day find false reviews published about your company.
+It could be shocking to one day find false reviews published about your company.
 When Jeff typed his company's name on Google, he instantly realised where all his business had gone.
 Most of the negative reviews about him looked as if it had been written by the same person.
+They were, what we call, fake online reviews.
 Upon further investigation by our solicitors, we identified the main source of the defamation to be a review website, dedicated to second-hand car parts.
-The review website includes adverts and had only a handful of second-hand parts dealer listed on it.
+The review website included adverts and had only a handful of second-hand parts dealer listed on it.

-Jeff had recognised that the best scoring company on the review website was no other than his main competitor.
-When we investigated Google reviews, we also found a similar trend where Jeff’s business was ranked very low in terms of the quality of the reviews and that the competitor had nothing but glowing reviews to their name.
+Jeff had recognised that the best scoring company on the review website was none other than his main competitor.
+When we investigated the fake Google reviews, we also found a similar trend where Jeff’s business was ranked very low in terms of the quality of the reviews and that his competitor had nothing but glowing reviews to their name.